As a musician, you will have more to share than only your songs and latest album.

 If you use topics that are often searched by fellow musicians and possible fans, you will greatly increase

 Here are some ideas that can help you to create a wide variety of content, while remaining on the topic of your style and genre.

 Test out what works best for you, but above all, keep doing what you like to do most.

-If you rather watch the video about this topic, click the image below:
+If you would rather watch the video about this topic, click the video below: